 All internet devices carry a unique IP address to communicate with other resources on the internet.
-Now to stay anonymous on the internet, we use a proxy.
-The proxy has its own IP address, which provides users anonymity online.
-The common types of Proxies are:
+You can say that a proxy is special because it has its own IP address, which provides users anonymity online.

-- Transparent Proxies are the weakest proxy among the listed ones.
-It acts as a server that intercepts the connection between the device and the internet.
-While using this proxy, the user’s actual IP address is revealed.
-The hackers or fraudsters use advanced proxies, which makes it harder to identify them.
-Parents and employers usually use these proxies.
+- Transparent proxies are the weakest proxy type in this list.
+This proxy acts as a server that intercepts the connection between the device and the internet.
+While using the proxy, the user’s actual IP address is revealed.

-- Data Center Proxies known as artificial proxies are stored in data centers all around the world.
+- Datacenter proxies, known as artificial proxies, are stored in data centers worldwide.
 They are popular among businesses that practice business scraping.
 These proxies are fast and offer stable performance, but websites can identify them and block access to their websites.
-It is the reason that for more challenging targets, businesses prefer using Residential Proxies.
+For more challenging targets, businesses prefer using Residential Proxies.

-- Residential Proxies are legal IPs, which means that their real IPs are attached to a physical location.
+- Residential proxies are legal IPs, which means that they’re real IPs attached to a physical location.
 These proxies offer a low block rate which is why they are widely used.

-- Anonymous Proxies are comparatively more complex to detect than transparent proxies.
+- Anonymous proxies are relatively more complex to detect than transparent proxies.
 It is a proxy server that acts as a privacy shield between computers and the internet.
-It provides a partial level of anonymity but is still detected and even traced by some websites.
-These anonymous IPs are a powerful tool for surfing the net online without leaving users traces.
-Fraudsters mostly use it to create fake accounts.
+It provides a partial level of anonymity but can be detected by some websites.
+Despite that, anonymous IPs are a powerful tool for surfing the net online without leaving traces.
+Fraudsters mostly use this proxy to create fake accounts.

 - Elite Proxies, also known as high anonymity proxies, provide complete anonymity to its users.
-These connections do not reveal themselves as proxies through connection signatures, so they are highly used by fraudsters to commit cybercrime.
+These connections do not reveal themselves as proxies through connection signatures.
 When someone connects to this proxy, the server receives no information about the actual IP address.
 Moreover, it can’t even detect that fraudsters made the connection through a proxy.

 - VPN stands for Virtual Private Network.
 VPN also connects you to a remote computer online, but it is not exactly a proxy.
 Though VPNs do reroute the traffic via a remote server by hiding your IP address.
 They redirect all traffic from browsers and background applications.
 VPNs encrypt the traffic moving between your device and web by routing your connection through a chosen server instead of your ISP.
 VPNs are usually faster than proxies.